FartyPants/Playground/README.md

  which sent him on an acid trip unlike any other.
 ```

-Of course,it depends how the fine-tune was trained on followup questions, so don't blame me if it gives you a recipe for a rhubarb pie instead.
+Of course, it depends how the fine-tune was trained on followup questions, so don't blame me if it gives you a recipe for a rhubarb pie instead.

 Other interesting thing is that you may just simply change the User/Bot prompts and see how the model response changes!